Where are all the pockets at?

 Yes, women's jeans have pockets too.
 But there is no way anything much bigger than a bank card or ID is going to fit in there.
 And not everyone wants to carry a handbag.
 Back in the day of flip phones and buying the smallest most compact mobile phone possible, it was easy.
 But now, we’re near enough carrying a flat screen TV around with us.

 And, I'm lucky, I can wear men's jeans.
-Men's jeans do not always suit the variations in a women's body - so some women have no choice but to suffer tiny pockets.
+Men's jeans do not always suit the variations in a woman's body - so some women have no choice but to suffer tiny pockets.

 But do you know what bugs me even more?